 Challenge by Choice – Challenge by Choice means the participants always have a right to choose how to participate and at a level that feels comfortable to them.
 Participants are asked to add value to the experience at all times.
 Participants are asked to respect and value the decisions of all group members.
 Participants have the opportunity to say “no” to a challenge that may push them beyond their growth zones into an area of panic.
 In making choices participants are supported and not peer-pressured into action.

 The Full Value Contract – The essence of the Full Value Contract is that all people have the right to be valued – their opinions, thoughts, and feelings.
 This valuing includes physical safety and emotional well being, as well as the notion that valuing oneself is as important as valuing others.
 The Full Value Contract serves as a structure for creating behavioral norms that everyone in the group agrees to follow, and that everyone in the group agrees to work on maintaining throughout the life of the program.
-The Full Value Contract embraced by Lasting Adventures includes:
+Lasting Adventures has crated its own unique brand of the Full Value Contract entitled “GO-RAD”

 The Experiential Learning Cycle – Once participants have participated in an experience we ask them to take the time to reflect on this experience and share their thoughts, feelings, and learning.
 This time to reflect, generalize and transfer ideas and thoughts becomes a vital component to the learning process.
 This process in itself is what makes the adventure activities more educational than recreational.
 The questions we use include; “What happened in the activity?”, “So what can we learn from what occurred?” and finally “Now what can we do with this information?”
 It is during this discussion and reflection that people explore the meaning of their experience and make thoughtful connections to their own lives.